 Major Gen. Abner Doubleday waved his hat and shouted, “Glory to God, glory to God, see the Vermonters go at it.”

-Afterward, a captured Confedereate soldier said he was never more confident of victory as they marched over the field.
+Afterward, a captured Confederate soldier said he was never more confident of victory as they marched over the field.
 “But when I saw that Damn Vermont Colonel on foot, hat off, sword swinging in the air in front of his men and cheering them on upon our flank, I knew we were doomed.”

 Wheelock Veazey won the nation’s highest military honor, the Medal of Honor, for his bravery in battle.

 He was mustered out on Aug.
 10, 1863, in failing health.
-Once he recovered, Veazey led an illustrious career as Vermont state senator, judge, and member of the Interstate Commerce Commission.
+Once he recovered, Veazey led an illustrious career as Vermont state senator, judge and member of the Interstate Commerce Commission.

 Wheelock Veazey died March 22, 1898.

 With thanks to Pickett’s Charge: Eyewitness Accounts at the Battle of Gettysburg, edited by Richard Rollins, and Wheelock Graves Veazey, by David F. Cross for the Rutland Historical Society.
+This story updated in 2022.